steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

 The result will be response from Nginx or your production web pages if you could make it work.

-You can verify the real exmaple at [Steadylearner].
+You can verify the real example at [Steadylearner].

 **Hope you made it.**